wieczorek0807/flutter_notes/README.md

 # Flutter Notes

 Flutter Notes is a simple note-taking application built with Flutter.
-It allows users to create and store their notes.
+It allows users to create, modify and delete their notes.

 ## Tech Stack 🚀
 - Flutter Bloc